Information and Resources:

 Confidential Virtual Counseling

-In this time of potential critical need, the University’s Employee Assistance Program (EAP) is available to all regular and contingent II employees (as well as their households), including support sessions, which are available at any time.
-Immediate assistance and 24/7 support is also available using the resources attached.
+The university’s Employee Assistance Program is available to all regular and contingent II employees (as well as their households).
+Immediate assistance and 24/7 support resources are also available.

 Work Accommodations and Supportive Measures